jurihock/stftPitchShift/README.md

 The *Resampler* module provides `linear` and `bilinear` interpolation routines, to actually perform pitch shifting, based on the *Vocoder* DFT transform.

-### Cepstrum
+### Cepster

-The *Cepstrum* module estimates a spectral envelope of the DFT magnitude vector, representing the vocal tract resonances.
+The *Cepster* module estimates a spectral envelope of the DFT magnitude vector, representing the vocal tract resonances.
 This computation takes place in the cepstral domain by applying a low-pass filter.
 The cutoff value of the low-pass filter or *lifter* is the *quefrency* value to be specified in seconds or milliseconds.

 ### STFT